 Average Personal Loan Interest Rates by Lender

-Interest rates on personal loans vary between 2% to 36% based on the lender.
+Interest rates on personal loans vary between 2.5% and 36% depending on the lender.
 Banks and credit unions will offer competitive rates, but some of the lowest rates you can find are from online lenders that focus on creditworthy borrowers.
 If you have a lower credit score, you will also have more luck with online lenders, as some online lenders will accept borrowers with scores as low as 580 (sometimes lower).
 However, because of this, rates will normally be on the higher end.

 |Backed||2.90% - 15.99%|